AlessandroSaviolo/AlessandroSaviolo.github.io/index.md

 layout: default
 ---

 Hi!
-Thank you for reaching my blog.\\
+Thank you for reaching my blog.

-I am a Software Engineer interested in research-related challenges in the computational field such as Machine Learning, Computer Vision and Robotics.\\
+I am a Software Engineer interested in research-related challenges in the computational field such as Machine Learning, Computer Vision and Robotics.

 This blog is very raw for the moment.
 I will beautify it very soon!

 # Publications

 **AutoTune: Metropolis-Hastings Sampling for Automatic Controller Tuning** \\
-Antonio Loquercio\*, Alessandro Saviolo\*, Davide Scaramuzza. \\
+A. Loquercio\*, A. Saviolo\*, D. Scaramuzza. \\
 <!-- [Paper](https://github.com/AlessandroSaviolo) [Code](https://github.com/AlessandroSaviolo) \\ -->
 *Under review for RA-L IROS 2021.
-Paper and Code will made publicly available upon acceptance of the paper.* \\
+Paper and Code will made publicly available upon acceptance of the paper.*

 **Learning to Segment Human Body Parts with Synthetically Trained Deep Convolutional Networks** \\
-Alessandro Saviolo, Matteo Bonotto, Daniele Evangelista, Marco Imperoli, Emanuele Menegatti, Alberto Pretto. \\
+A. Saviolo, M. Bonotto, D. Evangelista, M. Imperoli, E. Menegatti, A. Pretto. \\
 <!-- [Paper](https://github.com/AlessandroSaviolo) -->
 [Code](https://github.com/AlessandroSaviolo/HBPSegmentation) \\
 *Under review for IAS-16.
 Paper will be made publicly available soon.
-Code is already available.* \\
+Code is already available.*

 Note: * symbolizes that authors contributed equally.